RotenKiwi/RotenKiwi/README.md

 </h3>

-- 👀 Super Interested in the impact of UI and UX
+- 👀 Super Interested in cross platform and multi devices application development.
 - 🌱 I’m currently learning Flutter and ROS.
 - 💞️ I’m looking to collaborate on any projects related or involving Flutter application.
 - 📫 Reach me on joshiparth212@gmail.com